LathamAudio/LathamAudioWebsite/projects/content/posts/0004-MountainDragon-UnrealProject.md

 3. From Fab.com, download "**Realistic Starter VFX Pack Vol 2**" (This is fire & explosions)
 	- https://www.fab.com/listings/ac2818b3-7d35-4cf5-a1af-cbf8ff5c61c1

-4. In the Epic Launcher add the Quadraped Fantasy Creatures to your project
+4. In the Epic Launcher add the Quadruped Fantasy Creatures to your project
 5. In the Epic Launcher add the Paragon: Minions to your project
 6. In the Epic Launcher add the Realistic Starter VFX Pack Vol 2 to your project